theshikharpurwar/rag-app/README.md

 ## Troubleshooting

 ### Docker Issues
-- Make sure Docker Desktop is running
+- Make sure Docker Desktop/Engine is running
-- Try restarting Docker Desktop if you encounter issues
+- Try restarting Docker if you encounter issues
 - On Windows, ensure Docker Desktop is using WSL2 for better performance
-- On Linux, ensure your user is in the docker group: `sudo usermod -aG docker $USER`
+- On Linux, ensure your user is in the docker group: `sudo usermod -aG docker $USER` (then log out/in)

 ### Ollama Issues
 - Verify Ollama is running
 - If you get errors about the model not being found, try running `ollama pull tinyllama` again

 ### Application Issues
-- If the application doesn't start correctly, try running `docker-compose down` followed by `docker-compose up -d`
+- If the application doesn't start correctly, try running `docker-compose down` followed by `docker-compose up --build -d`
 - Check the logs with `docker-compose logs`

 ### Not Enough Memory